 Health insurers in the US generally restrict payment for bariatric surgery, but the eligibility criteria have been slowly expanding over time.
-Bariatric surgery may be considered for adults with BMI ≥40 kg/m² (≥37.5 kg/m² for Asian-Americans) with any level of glycemic control/any complexity of glucose-lowering regimen.
-Surgery may also be considered for adults with BMI 35.0 to 39.9 kg/m² (32.5 to 37.4 kg/m² for Asian-Americans) with hyperglycemia inadequately controlled despite lifestyle and optimal medical management, and may be considered for those with BMI 30.0 to 34.9 kg/m² (27.5 to 32.4 kg/m² for Asian-Americans) with hyperglycemia inadequately controlled despite optimal use of oral or injectable medications (including insulin).
+Bariatric surgery is recommended to treat type 2 diabetes in adults with BMI ≥40 kg/m² (≥37.5 kg/m² for Asian-Americans) and adults with BMI 35.0 to 39.9 kg/m² (32.5 to 37.4 kg/m² for Asian-Americans) who do not achieve long-lasting weight loss and improvement in co-morbidities, including hyperglycemia, despite lifestyle and optimal non-surgical medical management.
+It may be considered for those with BMI 30.0 to 34.9 kg/m² (27.5 to 32.4 kg/m² for Asian-Americans) who do not achieve long-lasting weight loss and improvement in co-morbidities, including hyperglycemia, despite hyperglycemia, despite lifestyle and optimal nonsurgical medical management.
 Bariatric surgery is best done in a high-volume, specialized center.

 Treatment of diabetes in pregnancy